-For the purposes of CERT exercise design, "needs" relate to the highest priority hazards that team might respond to and the procedures most in need of practice.
+Explain that, for the purposes of CERT exercise design, "needs" relate to the highest priority hazards that team might respond to and the procedures most in need of practice.

 - The most experienced members of the team should be able to identify these needs. - The needs may be based on previous activations or input from professional emergency responders in the community.